 Over and above the tombs already mentioned, there are several more which are truly spectacular, including the tombs belonging to Pepynakht; Harkhuf; Khunes and Mekhu Qubbet Al Hawwa, after whom the Tombs of the Nobles Aswan burial site is named.

 Generally speaking, you will find tombs of nobles at all the royal necropolises in Egypt where pharaohs have been laid to rest.
 However, as has already been mentioned, the other tombs of the nobles are not as old as those found at the Qubbet El-Hawa in Aswan.

 Visiting the Qubbet El-Hawa Tombs

 There is no public transport to the tombs so people wanting to visit the site will need to use either a taxi or hire a car.
 Alternatively, there are many tour operators that offer day excursions to a number of ancient sites which typically aren’t included in most package tours.
 Aswan is home to many famous sites that are considered to be more historically significant than this particular site.
 For this reason, the Tombs of the Nobles Aswan are not always featured in mainstream package tours.

 Visiting this ancient burial ground is highly recommended.
-If you are booking one of our all-inclusive Egypt vacation packages, please check the itinerary of your preferred tour package to see if it includes a visit to the Tombs of the Nobles Aswan, and if it doesn’t, you can ask to have it included in your tour itinerary because all our Egypt tour packages can be customized to fit your exact needs.
+If you are booking one of our all-inclusive Nile cruises from Aswan to Luxor or one of our Nile cruises from Luxor to Aswan, please check the itinerary of your preferred tour package to see if it includes a visit to the Tombs of the Nobles Aswan, and if it doesn’t, you can ask to have it included in your tour itinerary because all our Egypt tour packages can be customized to fit your exact needs.